sirmarcel/cmlkit/cmlkit/engine/cache/README.md

 In the future, you will also be able to pass a full `config` to have more fine-grained control over the cache.

-Caching always defaults to `"no"`.
-In case you need to at some point turn it off manually, pass `{"cache": "no"}`.
+`cache` always defaults to `None`.
+In case you need to at some point turn it off manually, pass `{"cache": None}`.

 Please see the caveats below!

 ## Usage (Developer)

 After instantiation, you need to call `cmlkit.hypercache.register(self)`.
 This will return a `Cache` object that you can use.
-If caching is not turned on, you will get a dummy cache that never caches anything.
+If caching is not turned on, you will get None.
+You have to deal with this.
+(The reason we don't just return a non-operational cache is so you can avoid having to compute hashes when they're not needed.)

 The API to interact with a `Cache` is defined in `cache.py`.
 It essentially mandates using `if key in cache` for checking, `cache.get(key)` for retrieval and `cache.submit(key, value)` for submitting results.
 There is also `cache.get_if_cached(key)` which either returns `None` or the cached result.
 (See `disk.py` for the reasoning behind this.)